 - The Fiduciary Rule: What Employers, Employees, Plans and Service Providers Need to Know, panel presentation at the ABA Section of Labor and Employment Law, Employment Rights & Responsibilities Committee 2017 Midwinter Meeting (March 2017)

 - Retiree Health Claims after Tackett, panel presentation at the ABA Section of Labor and Employment Law, Employee Benefits Committee 2016 Midwinter Meeting (February 2016)

 - Response to Collectively Bargained Retiree Health and the Demise of Yard Man – Perspectives from Counsel for Retirees, ABA Section of Labor and Employment Law, Employee Benefits Committee Newsletter, Spring 2015 (with Pamina Ewing).

 Joel graduated from Westminster College magna cum laude and is a 2000 graduate of the University of Pittsburgh School of Law.
-He is admitted to practice before the courts of Pennsylvania; the United States District Courts for the Western District of Pennsylvania, the Western District of Tennessee, the Northern District of Illinois, the Eastern District of Michigan, the Eastern District of Wisconsin, and the Northern District of Ohio; and the United States Courts of Appeals for the Third, Sixth, Eighth and Eleventh Circuits.
-His professional memberships include the American Bar Association, Allegheny County Bar Association, Lawyers Coordinating Committee of the AFL-CIO, and The Honorable Amy Reynolds Hay Chapter of The American Inns of Court (where he serves as Secretary/Treasurer and on the Executive Board).
+He is admitted to practice before the courts of Pennsylvania; the United States Supreme Court; the United States Courts of Appeals for the Third, Sixth, Eighth, and Eleventh Circuits; and the United States District Courts for the Western District of Pennsylvania, the Western District of Tennessee, the Northern District of Illinois, the Eastern District of Michigan, the Eastern District of Wisconsin, and the Northern District of Ohio.